c-matthews/racecar/README.md

 ## Why use Racecar?

 - Racecar is a lightweight Python library for sampling distributions in high dimensions using cutting-edge algorithms.
+It can also be used for rapid prototyping of novel methods and application to large problems.
-- Pass it a function evaluating the log posterior and its gradient, and away you go.
-Ideal for usage with big data applications, neural networks, regression, mixture modelling, and all sorts of Bayesian inference and sampling.
+- Pass a function evaluating the log posterior and/or its gradient, and away you go.
+Ideal for usage with big data applications, neural networks, regression, mixture modelling, and all sorts of Bayesian inference and sampling problems.
 - Easily to use and simple to extend with new methods and use cases.
 - Designed for use with stochastic gradients in mind.